 Long Form Notice available here.
 Valid exclusions must have been postmarked by January 26, 2015.

 The Settlements - This is the only option that allows you to ever be a part of any other lawsuit against Leggett & Platt or Carpenter with respect to the claims asserted in this case.
 If you exclude yourself from either or both of the proposed Settlement Classes, you will not become a member of the Settlement Class(es) from which you exclude yourself.
-Your written request should specify the Settlement Class(es) from which you wish to be excluded, and comply with the requirements explained in the Long Form Notice available here and be postmarked by January 26, 2015.
+Your written request should have specified the Settlement Class(es) from which you wished to be excluded, and complied with the requirements explained in the Long Form Notice available here, and have been postmarked by January 26, 2015.

 - OBJECT TO THE LEGGETT & PLATT SETTLEMENT AND/OR THE CARPENTER SETTLEMENT - You may object to or otherwise comment on any term of the Settlements (including the request for attorneys’ fees) by filing an objection in writing with the Court.
 Your objection must comply with the requirements explained in the Long Form Notice available here.

 The Court held a “Fairness Hearing” to determine whether to grant final approval of the Settlements and to consider the motion for attorneys’ fees on February 3, 2015 at 10:00 a.m., at the following address: United States District Court, James M. Ashley and Thomas W. L. Ashley U.S. Courthouse, 1716 Spielbusch Avenue, Toledo, OH 43604.